Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 #### Test [x-x] - testGetRowCount

 It checks the number of projects in the `ProjectTableModel`.
-In the end performs an `Assertions.assertEquals` over the number of projects, which is expected to be 1.
+In the end, performs an `Assertions.assertEquals` over the number of projects, which is expected to be 1.

 ``` java
 Assertions.assertEquals(rowCount, 1);